rubymonsters/ruby-for-beginners/source/10-objects/08-bangs.md

 ```

 As you can see calling the method `downcase!` on the second line has modified
-the String itself, and *also* returned the new downcased version.
+the String itself (the object that `name` refers to), and *also* returned the
+new downcased version.

 Nowadays programmers have learned that using these methods has a number of
 disadvantages, and usually should be avoided, unless there are very good